When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Kodak

-These cameras were more cost-friendly, meaning that any interested parties could finally afford them.
+These cameras were more cost-friendly, meaning interested parties could finally afford them.

 Dry Plates

 In the late 1870s, Richard Maddox developed dry gelatin plates.
-Apart from their ability to be stored, they were small and portable.
+They were small and portable, and they could be stored.

 They featured a mechanical shutter to keep up with the rising advancements.